Terms & Conditions for Educational Visits

 You will receive an invoice via email for a deposit of £75 per session booked.*

-*The National Justice Museum delivers learning at several sites across the country.
+*The National Justice Museum delivers sessions at several sites across the country.
 Each site has different, albeit similar, deposit requirements:

 Stages of your booking